telekom-mms/ansible-collection-icinga-director/README.md

 * `icinga_user`
 * `icinga_zone`

-Additionally all supported modules have an approriate `*_info`-module to gather facts about the existing objects in the director.
+Additionally all supported modules have an appropriate `*_info`-module to gather facts about the existing objects in the director.

 ## Installation